 Cheat Sheet For Git Basic Commands

-This article is for a quick reference of all the basic git commands that is used on a daily basis by every other coder.
+This article is for a quick reference of all the basic git commands that are used daily by every other coder.

 Git Bash will be the best tool for performing all the git commands and that can be downloaded from the git-scm website